m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

 ##Level 3a: Let's traverse a set

 I left the Set\[Int\] 'till last in the previous example, because using it presents a problem.
 Often we want to fetch a set (or list, or map... but let's not get ahead of ourselves) from one web service, and then call another service for each element - imagine a twitter-like service where we fetch all the tweets for a given user by calling one service to get their IDs, and then call another service with each ID to fetch the tweets themselves.
+So we want to write something like this:

+    def mysteryFunction[T](futureSet: Set[Future[T]]): Future[Set[T]] = ...

+    def fetchTweets(username: String): Future[(UserProfile, Set[TweetData])] =
+      for {
+        userId <- getUserId(username)
+        tweetIds <- getTweetIds(userId)
+        tweetDataFutureSet = for { //We can still use for on sequences tweetId <- tweetIds
+          tweetData <- getTweetData(tweetId)
+        } yield(tweetData)
+        tweetDataSet <- mysteryFunction(tweetDataFutureSet)
+        userProfile <- getUserProfile(userId)
+      } yield((UserProfile, tweetData))

+Without mysteryFunction, this code won't compile; tweetDataFutures is a Set\[Future\[TweetData\]\] where we need a single Future; we can't just write "tweetDataSet <- tweetDataFutureSet" (that would make tweetDataSet a Future, when we want it to be a Set).